What’s the Word? A LGBTQ Slang Glossary

 Now you’re talking

 We’ve served the words — now it’s time for you to dish ‘em out.
 And there’s no better way to practice your new homo lingo than with Grindr’s more than 10 million monthly users.
-Get the Grindr app for iOS or Android, or browse hands-free with Grindr Web — the same Grindr you know and love, now available on your laptop or PC with no download required.
+Get the Grindr app, or browse hands-free with Grindr Web — the same Grindr you know and love, now available on your laptop or PC with no download required.